davidobrien1985/davidobrien1985.github.io/blog/_posts/2019-01-14-first-terraform-impressions.md

 }
 ```

 You'd expect some sort of `if` logic, but no, you are essentially saying `if variable equals this then deploy ONE resource otherwise deploy ZERO resources`.
-Very strange and I'm still very irritated by this.
+Very strange and I'm still very irritated by this.<br>
+I received feedback that the `count` should really ideally be (mis)used for feature toggling (which I'm kind of doing in this example) and not for environmental differences.
+Environment specific configuration should obviously come in to the system via environment variables or other `tfvar` files that are environment specific.

 ### IDE support for terraform